Membership

 Project Design Category – Entries must submit up to 15 color photos that show the various aspects of the finished project including its exterior, interior, standard unit, etc. The photos should show its placement in the community and the surrounding community.
 If it is in modernization/rehabilitation, you must include before and after photos.
 Required drawings include vicinity plan/context plan; site plan; floor plan of main floor of building; floor plans of typical units; landscape plan.

-Step 5: Agree to Terms/Conditions, Submit Application, and Pay Online.
+Step 5: Submit Application and Pay Online.

 FAQs